wtomin/mindone/examples/latte/README.md

 Note that in `sky_numpy_uncond.yaml`, we use a large number of frames $128$ and a smaller sample stride $1$, which are different from the settings in `sky_video_uncond.yaml` (num_frames=16 and stride=3)· Embedding caching allows us to train Latte to generate more frames with a larger frame rate.

 Due to the memory limit, we set the local batch size to $1$ and use a gradient accumulation steps $4$.
 The number of epochs is $3000$, which corresponds to around 800k steps.
 You can terminate the training when it's ready.
+Check more configurations in `configs/training/sky_numpy_uncond.yaml`.

 In case of OOM, please set `enable_flash_attention: True` in the `configs/training/sky_numpy_uncond.yaml`.
 It can reduce the memory cost and also accelerate the training speed.